GITMCode/GITM/srcDoc/set_inputs.md

 time.
 If you have an event then you can output much more often during that event.

+Specify the start and end time the new cadence will be used for, followed by the new Dt for each output type.
+This example would be for two output types:

     #PLOTTIMECHANGE
     yyyy mm dd hh mm ss ms (start) yyyy mm dd hh mm ss ms (end)
+    DtOutputType1           (real, seconds)
+    DtOutputType2           (real, seconds)

 ### LOGFILE